Ask a Lawyer: How to get paid and enforce contracts

 If you’re a business creditor, you may want to consider using statutory demand to recover debt from individuals, sole traders, or businesses.
 This gives the debtor 21 days to pay the outstanding amount.
 If they are unable to pay the debt, the creditor can then apply to make individual debtor’s bankrupt or in the case of a business, apply for the company to be wound up.

-If, however, a statutory demand is feasible in your case, then it is likely that the threat of bankruptcy or winding up will hopefully mean that the debtor is more open to settling with a payment plan so that you can recover your debt.
+It is likely that the threat of bankruptcy or winding up will hopefully mean that the debtor is more open to settling with a payment plan so that you can recover your debt.
 If so, any arrangement should be clearly documented.

 Alternatively, you could issue proceedings in the County or High Court.
 For debts under £10,000, this can be done relatively straightforwardly in the Small Claims Court.
 The Money Claims Online service also enables businesses to issue proceedings quickly.

-Whatever route you decide to take, employing professional advice is vital to help you carve a clear path for the next steps that your business should take to recover debts, improve your cashflow, and avoid pitfalls that could become expensive and time-consuming.
+Whatever route you decide to take, employing professional advice is vital to help you carve a clear path for the next steps that your business should take to recover debts, improve your cash-flow, and avoid pitfalls that could become expensive and time-consuming.

-Contractual obligations: What are your options?
+Contractual Obligations: What are Your Options?

 Where one of the parties is looking to avoid having to perform future obligations, before resorting to legal action it’s worth exploring all your options carefully, starting primarily with the contract itself.
 Are there any clauses that could help you?